kvn-stgl/AndroidPdfViewer/docs/index.md

 ## Android PDF Viewer

 This is a fork of [TalbotGooday/AndroidPdfViewer](https://github.com/TalbotGooday/AndroidPdfViewer).
-Sinc the original one is not maintained, I forked this and added some customizations I need like [this one](https://github.com/muthuraj57/AndroidPdfViewer/commit/1b5e635f3eea5d9b4e55cdaa26c4c740058b6b5a).
+Since the original one is not maintained, I forked this and added some customizations I need like [this one](https://github.com/muthuraj57/AndroidPdfViewer/commit/1b5e635f3eea5d9b4e55cdaa26c4c740058b6b5a).

 ## Installation